 Career Planning & Exploration for Graduate Students & Postdoctoral Fellows

-At NYU School of Medicine and NYU, our collaborative Scientific Training Enhancement Program (NYU-STEP) helps postdoctoral scholars and graduate students identify career goals and understand how their training is relevant to the job market.
+At NYU Grossman School of Medicine and NYU, our collaborative Scientific Training Enhancement Program (NYU-STEP) helps postdoctoral scholars and graduate students identify career goals and understand how their training is relevant to the job market.
 Searching for opportunities and networking early in your training is the best route to finding a challenging, rewarding career.

 You can start NYU-STEP as early as your second year of graduate school or your first year of a postdoctoral fellowship.